Core Brands B2B Portal - Digital Transformation

 I worked on the visual part of adding the "Outlet" section, as a way to put all our closeouts and clearance items in one findable place, to appeal to a particular kind of dealer.

+Processes.
 Because e-commerce websites are a common framework, most of our research was on how our existing business systems could be automated in order to support the Dealer Portal, and self-service online ordering.
-I met with groups of our internal customer-facing stakeholders from each department (Sales, Product Management, Accounting, Marketing, Customer Service, and Tech Support), to document their current processes and to identify their needs and perspectives relating to the online ordering process we were designing.
-We had follow up meetings to show progress, and to keep each team in the loop about aspects that would affect their work and relation to the customer.
+I met with groups of customer-facing stakeholders from Sales, Product Management, Accounting, Marketing, Customer Service, and Tech Support.
+I worked with them to document their current processes and to see what they would need from an online ordering process.
+Over the project, we kept each team in the loop about issues that might affect their work and their relationship with the customer.

-Since we had a small team, and were moving quickly, we used real customers to stand for each class and size of dealer.
-For example, "E_____ S_____ needs to control which employees see prices, so we need to make sure the 'view only' feature works well for them."
+Personas.
+Our personas were people.
+We used real customers to stand for different kinds of dealers.
+For example, "ES needs to control which employees can see prices, so we need the 'view only' feature to work well for them."
 To empathize with particular attitudes, rather than feature needs, we used informal 'proto-personas,' like "Gus," our imaginary tech-averse installer who preferred printed price lists, and called in orders from the front seat of his truck.
+Frankly, we made him up, but we could see him when talked about him, and we wanted to make his job easier, without making him learn new stuff.
+Gus helped us keep the system simple and concrete.

 Portal Beta Customer Survey